← Back to Topics

 Mistake 10: Exceeding Per-Issuer Limits

-• $10 million (for stock acquired on or before July 4, 2025) or $15 million (for stock acquired after July 4, 2025), or
+• $10 million for stock acquired on or before July 4, 2025, or $15 million for stock acquired after this date.

-• Track gains from each issuer separately
+• Track gains from each issuer separately to ensure they do not exceed these limits.

 Mistake 11: Not Understanding the "10 Times Basis" Alternative